strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Wireshark/Wireshark.md

 Notice that when you select any of the hex in the bottom window it opens and highlights the corresponding data in the second window.

 This is very, very cool.
-This means Wireshark can decode the hex on the fly and automatically highlight the relevent data instantly.
+This means Wireshark can decode the hex on the fly and automatically highlight the relevant data instantly.

 Ok, now, lets play with some statistics.

-Please select Staticstics > HTTP > Requests:
+Please select Statistics > HTTP > Requests:

 ![](attachments/Clipboard_2020-12-09-18-42-30.png)